 This notice explains how we collect, store and use your personal data.
 The websites referred to in this notice are www.churcharmy.org

-The information in this notice is provided in accordance with the Data Protection Act 1998
+The information in this notice is provided in accordance with the General Data Protection Regulations (GDPR)

 and the Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR)